lachlanmcdonald/magicavoxel-shaders/README.md

 The `sand` and `sand2` shaders add a layer voxels on top of voxels matching the selected colour.
 Voxels are added randomly and only added when the voxel beneath has adjacent voxels, creating the effect of a rough sand pile.
 The number of adjacent neighbours affects the randomness, with a higher number of neighbours increasing the odds a voxel will be added.

 If provided, `index` will be the color index of the added voxels.
-This argument is optional.
+This parameter is optional.
 If ommitted (or set to `0`) the selected color index is used instead.

 `add` can be used to increase the odds of adding voxels.
 Numbers between `0.01` and `0.4` have the best effect.
-Because `add` is the second argument, you can set `index` to `0` if using `add` in a loop.
+Because `add` is the second parameter, you can set `index` to `0` if using `add` in a loop.

 Each time the shader is executed, a single layer is added.
 To add multiple layers at once, you can run the command in a loop as shown below: